bimdata/documentation/src/api/guides/application.md

 # Create your application

+## Which app will you create?

+The implementation of your app depends on your needs.
+You can create several types of applications.

+### Backend-less application

+Choose this way if you are developing a backend-less application.

+These applications:
+- Could share data with other applications like BIMData Platform or any other third-party app.
+- Must use BIMData Connect users credentials system.
+- Are usually mobile apps or small Javascript apps.

+### Application with a backend

+#### With BIMData Connect Users

+Choose this way if your app has a backend (PHP, NodeJS, Python, .NET, etc.).

+These applications:
+- Could share data with other applications like BIMData Platform or any other third-party app.
+- must use BIMData Connect users credentials system.

+#### Without Users

+Chose this way if you don’t want to use BIMData Connect users (You may want to create an IFC Access Token).

+These applications:
+- Have to manage their own users and authorizations.
+- can’t share data with other BIMData applications.
+- Have an easier setup.

 ## How-To create your application on BIMData Connect

 - Create an account on the [https://connect-staging.bimdata.io](https://connect-staging.bimdata.io) website.
-- After the login step, go to “Manage your application” screen and fill the form to Create an Application.
+- After the login step, go to “Manage your application” and click on `Create an application`.
-- Choose a Name for your application. let’s type “Wonderful app” in the field Name.

-All the fields may be edited later.
+- In the form to Create an Application, let’s type “Wonderful app” in the field Name.
+The other fields can be edited later.

-These settings allow your app to communicate using a unique Token Access.
-Other choices are useful to manage the access rights for every API call.
+- Click on create.

 ::: tip
 Your user has no access to what your application created.
 To grant access to your user see [how-to share data with your app](/api/guides/share_data).
 :::

-You created your first application.
-You will see 2 new pieces of information:
+You created your first application and now have access to 2 new pieces of information:

 - the Client ID
 - the Client Secret

-They are mandatory to build your application.

-See also

-See also Authentication documentation

-## Response Type
-See the two Types of Auth to learn more about the Response Type.
-In the field Redirect URIs, set at least the value `http://localhost`: for now, you want your brand new application to receive any response.

-## Fields description
+### Fields description

-### Name
+#### Name

-- You can choose whatever you want.
-- The name is displayed to users when requesting permissions and in their application list.
+You can choose whatever you want.
+The name is displayed to users when requesting permissions and in their application list.

-### Scopes
+#### Scopes

-- Select scopes your app needs
-- See the [Scopes documentation](/api/guides/scopes) to learn more.
+Select scopes your app needs.
+See the [Scopes documentation](/api/guides/scopes) to learn more.

-### Redirect URIs
+#### Redirect URIs

-- List of authorized redirect URIs.
-- After allowing your app to access their data, users will be redirected to your app on one of these URIs.
-- By default, the redirect URI is: `http://localhost:8080/oidc-callback`
+The list of authorized redirect URIs.
+After allowing your app to access their data, users will be redirected to your app on one of these URIs.
+By default, the redirect URI is: `http://localhost:8080/oidc-callback`

 ::: warning
 For security reasons, avoid using locals URL such as localhost, 127.0.0.1, 192.168.x.x, etc. for applications in production.